disqus/mule/README.rst

 - The Django test suite runner should be mostly a mixin class so that we can reuse the core of it as a generic unittest/2 suite runner.

+- Refactor the test discovery so that we can do full-on grep-like notation. e.g. disqus.*.api

+- Support a post_setup, pre_teardown signals so that things like REDIS_DB can be changed based on runner.

+- Improve locking mechanisms so they're easier to reuse.
+Possibly include support for something like Zookeeper for distributed locking.

 Django Integration
 ------------------